Should You Be Doing Trap Bar Deadlifts?

 At its best, the trap bar can serve to reinforce leg drive off the floor while providing a great novel training stimulus, which can have a fantastic carryover to the straight bar deadlift.

-Nevertheless, the trap bar is a valuable tool that is worth keeping in your toolbox, and if you are a barbell warrior like I used to be, then it is definitely worth a try.
+Nevertheless, the trap bar is a valuable tool that is worth keeping in your toolbox, and if you are a barbell purist like I used to be, then it is certainly an exercise worth experimenting with.

 New to Deadlifts?
 No Problem.